rug005/StringServer/index.md

 ![Image](FixedCode.png)

 - An input that doesn't include a failure as a JUnit test can be seen in Tester ArrayTest.java.
 When the input in testReversed is null there is no way to detect if there's an error with the reverse method.
+- A failure-inducing input I found in Lab 3 would be inside the file LectureExamples.java.
+I noticed that method sumEvebIndices has a bug that would not add the evens correctly.
+-The method averageWithoutLowest did not seem to induce a failure.
 -
 ---
 **Part 3.** After doing lab 2 and 3 I felt that I was able to learn more about how to start a web server using Github Desktop, and VSCode.
 My understanding of github has also improved.